Join Overview

 Embedding the entire opposite record

-One way to work around this limitation is to specify this in the field list to copy the contents of the entire opposite record into an embedded record in the result.
+to copy the contents of the entire opposite record into an embedded record

-The Zed script embed-opposite.zed:
+The Zed script embed-opposite.zed

 from (